drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Physical access
 Keep your Mac physically secure at all times.
 Don't leave it unattended in hotels and such.

-For example, a skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password - see <https://trmm.net/Thunderstrike>.
+For example, a skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password - see [Thunderstrike](https://trmm.net/Thunderstrike), for example.

 ## System monitoring